oddbird/blend/README.md

 Converting a color from one format to another and back again, may result in slight differences.

+**Our Top Priority** right now is full support for `color(display-p3 r g b / a)` which can already be used for wide-gamut colors in Safari.
+The conversion math is already supported, we just need to finalize the user-facing API.
+Help is welcome.

 ## Color Picker

 To get started with new CSS color formats